Skip to main content

 2

-How do you handle a senior stakeholder who keeps changing requirements?
+How do you handle a senior stakeholder — CTO, VP, client exec — who keeps adding requirements mid-project?

 What to listen for